-With electricity prices on the rise and an uncertain future ahead for Australian electricity, it’s not surprising that more and more Aussies are looking at the option of home batteries.
-What is surprising is just how fast the market is progressing -- batteries are rapidly coming down in price and the numbers suggest they aren’t just for early adopters anymore.
+With electricity prices on the rise and an uncertain future ahead for Australian electricity, it’s not surprising that more and more Aussies are looking to home batteries to save them.
+What is surprising is just how fast the market is progressing – batteries are rapidly decreasing in price and the numbers suggest they aren’t just for early adopters anymore.

-Even the difference between the first, somewhat experimental Powerwall and Tesla's newer, bigger, better Powerwall 2 is clear.
-Williams sums it up quite succinctly when he says that the original Powerwall buyers were the early adopters, while their experiences have helped the Powerwall 2 hit the mainstream.
+Even the upgrade from Tesla’s first somewhat experimental Powerwall and its newer, bigger, better Powerwall 2 has made a big difference.
+Williams sums it up quite succinctly when he says that the original Powerwall buyers were the early adopters, but their testimony has really helped the Powerwall 2 hit the mainstream.
 “This is exciting,” Williams said, “as it represents the typical Australian household and consumer, who are making educated decisions based on financials and are trying to offset the skyrocketing electricity bills expected to increase by 20 per cent in the coming weeks.”

-While the Tesla brand has something to do with it, there are other reasons Australians have become so interested in powering their homes via batteries.
-Australian energy retailers recently announced an impending increase on the price consumers pay for electricity -- in some places astronomically.
+While the Tesla brand has something to do with it, there are other reasons Australians have become so interested in powering their homes via battery.
+Australian energy retailers recently announced an impending increase to the price consumers pay for electricity, in some places astronomically.
 On July 1, South Australia will overtake Denmark in having the world’s most expensive electricity.
-With some new Powerwall 2 customers expecting their power bills to come down to almost nothing, it’s not surprising to see more and more people looking to make that leap.
+With some new Powerwall 2 customers expecting their power bills to come down to almost nothing, it’s not surprising that more and more people are looking to make that leap.

-South Australians in particular have even more motivation to install batteries, in the wake of the state-wide power failures that happened last year.
-Demand in South Australia has increased by 300 per cent compared to the rest of Australia with 98.5 per cent of those wanting a power back-up in case of further instability.
-It’s not just households either -- commercial enquiries for Natural Solar have seen an 800 per cent increase, with businesses wanting the option to keep their doors open and their lights on even when the grid is down.
+World’s most expensive electricity aside, South Australians have even more motivation to install batteries in the wake of the state-wide power failures of last year.
+Demand for batteries in South Australia has increased by 300 per cent compared to the rest of Australia, with 98.5 per cent of those wanting a power back-up in case of further instability.
+It’s not just households either, commercial enquiries for Natural Solar have seen an 800 per cent increase, with businesses wanting the option to keep their doors open and their lights on even when the grid is down.

-With over 31 per cent of Queensland dwellings having solar panels installed, it’s not surprising the market for batteries is also huge there -- in fact, Queensland leads Australia in the number of people looking to retrofit their panels with a battery.
+With over 31 per cent of Queensland dwellings already having solar panels installed, it’s not surprising the market for batteries is also huge there.
+Queensland is currently leading Australia in the number of people looking to retrofit their panels with a battery.
 “This is likely due to the rapid uptake of rooftop solar towards the end of the generous bonus feed-in-tariff period,” Williams said.
 “The abundance of sunlight hours and a strong adoption of rooftop solar makes Queensland a strong market for storage solutions and battery power.”
 Interestingly, Queenslanders also tend to look for larger solar systems than their southern counterparts, averaging 5.9kW against the national average of only 5.4kW.

-Neither South Australia nor Queensland are the largest market for batteries, however.
-That title goes to New South Wales, who can also claim to be the innovators and early adopters when it comes to batteries -- 53 per cent of Australian households with batteries currently installed are in New South Wales.
+Neither South Australia nor Queensland are currently the largest market for batteries, however.
+That title goes to New South Wales, who can also claim to be the innovators and early adopters when it comes to batteries: 53 per cent of Australian households with batteries currently installed are in New South Wales.

-These numbers only account for Natural Solar customers, of course, and don’t even take into account the different installers offering Powerwall batteries and batteries from other manufacturers, from the cheap Aussie-made Ampetus Super Lithium to the modular option from US-based Enphase.
+These numbers only account for Natural Solar customers, of course, and don’t take into account the different installers offering both Powerwalls and batteries from other manufacturers – from the cheap Aussie-made Ampetus Super Lithium to the modular option from US-based Enphase.
 Still, it’s interesting to see how dramatically Australians have embraced this new technology, how invested we are in wresting back some independence over our household electricity.

 Natural Solar’s Chris Williams sees it as just the first step towards an inevitable future.
 “Mass adoption of residential and commercial batteries is already underway and considered to be the new ‘norm’,” he said.
 “Rarely do our customers at Natural Solar enquire for just solar anymore, and battery power is the new market must have.
 Smart batteries, grid integration and community grids are easily the next step in Australia for renewables.”